data-integrations/google-cloud/docs/GoogleSubscriber-streamingsource.md

        However, you must ensure that any other special characters are properly encoded/decoded when used in URLs.
        For example, mi-tópico is an invalid subscription-name.
 However, mi-t%C3%B3pico is valid.

-**Topic**: Name of the Google Cloud PubSub topic to subscribe to.
+**Topic**: Name of the Google Cloud Pub/Sub topic to subscribe to.
 If a topic is provided and the given subscriber does not exists it will be created.
 If a subscriber does not exists and is created only the messages arrived after the creation of subscriber will be received.